 You can do the Teaching Assistant Level 3 Advanced Apprenticeship to become a teaching assistant.

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You could get experience by volunteering in a local school or community organisation.
-This can sometimes lead to paid work or a chance to get relevant qualifications.

 You can apply directly for jobs through schools, local authorities and academy trusts.
 Each school sets its own entry requirements, though you'll usually need GCSEs grades 9 to 4 (A* to C) in English and maths.